Sex & Couples Therapy for Cancer and Chronic Illness in Falls Church, VA

 • “Lauren's warmth, expertise, and non-judgment creates a safe and supportive space for any individual or couple regardless of life experience.
 She has the unique ability to partner with her clients through fear, shame, uncertainty, and frustration and work with them to create hope through transformation.
 I highly recommend Lauren!”

-If this speaks to you, we can
+If this speaks to you, let’s connect.

 Book a free consultation with me